jayeshk/Doric/README.md

 As the number of devices screen variants and environments are increasing, so there is need to create scalable interface Design Systems.

 Doric's primary goal is to create a system which allows you to manage design at scale for iOS.
 Consistency, scalability and efficiency across app are focused areas.
+See [Awesome Design Systems](https://github.com/alexpate/awesome-design-systems)

 #### **It is required to implement all parts of Doric?**